Projektanker/kicad-db-lib/README.md

 - Parts:

-  Directory where your created parts are stored.
-E.g. `C:\kicad\parts`.
+  The parts folder is to store the parts created using kicad-db-lib.
+Every part you create is stored as a single JSON file.
+So it is possible to sync your parts across multiple devices by DropBox, OneDrive etc. E.g. `C:\kicad\parts`.

 - Symbol: